How to use the MoSCoW method to build an MVP?

 Could have

-The could have pool is a place for all those features and requests that add some extra value on top of what is needed for the product to function.
+Could-haves are the features and requests that add some extra value on top of what is needed for the product to function.
 It constitutes the list to which developers refer once they are ready with everything from the must-have and should have groups.
 Pragmatically speaking, the possibility it will happen is not great.
 Yet, it’s nice to have something prepared.
 Plus, the list of could have features will probably come up pretty naturally.

 Why do we say that?
 In the course of discussing with all the stakeholders which features are crucial and which are not, you will most probably come across at least of few requests that someone has difficulties to drop.
 Those are precisely the ones that land on the could have a list.